Mindgard/cli/README.md

 Then run: `mindgard test --config-file mymodel.toml --parallelism X`

+### 🐛 Debugging

+You can provide the flag `mindgard --log-level=debug <command>` to get some more info out of whatever command you're running.
+We've included `run-debug-and-pipe-to-file.sh` to streamline this on unix-like systems.

+`./run-debug-and-pipe-to-file.sh examples/openai-using-preset.toml out.txt` will run the openai config and pipe stdout & stderr to out.txt.

 ## Acknowledgements.

 We would like to thank and acknowledge various research works from the Adversarial Machine Learning community, which inspired and informed the development of several AI security tests accessible through Mindgard CLI.